-- A. The time taken from the date of vacation of a dwelling to the date in 2017 when a new tenancy had commenced in the dwelling, averaged across all dwellings re-let during 2017 - B. The cost expended on getting the dwellings re-tenanted in 2017 ready for re-letting, averaged across all dwellings re-let in 2017
+- A. The time taken from the date of vacation of a dwelling to the date in 2018 when the dwelling is retenanted, averaged across all dwellings re-let during 2018. - B. The cost expended on getting the dwellings re-tenanted in 2018, averaged across all dwellings relet in 2018.